argoproj-labs/argocd-operator/docs/usage/ingress.md

 ## Access

-In this example there are two hostnames that we will use to access the Argo CD deployment.
+In this example there are two hostnames that we will use to access the Argo CD cluster.

 Add entries to the `/etc/hosts` file on the local machine, which is needed to access the services running locally on minikube.